maquinolopez/BSync/README.md

 * A flexible **link function** (inverse‑gamma process) deforms the input age/depth scale.
 * Prior information on sedimentation behaviour and memory is encoded through interpretable hyper‑parameters.
-* The likelihood couples the rescaled input and target proxy signals using a heavy‑tailed *t* distribution or a non‑parametric kernel when the target carries its own age uncertainty.
+* The likelihood couples the rescaled input and target proxy signals using a heavy‑tailed *t* distribution or a kernel density estimator when the target carries its own age uncertainty.
 * The full posterior is sampled with the **t‑walk** MCMC algorithm, enabling credible intervals for the alignment, accumulation rates and derived chronologies.

 > **Status of the accompanying manuscript**
-> A detailed description of the model, benchmarking and application case‑studies is **in preparation and will be submitted for peer review in mid‑2025**.
+> A detailed description of the model, benchmarking and application case‑studies is **in preparation and will be submitted for peer review in late‑2025**.
 A pre‑print will be posted on ArXiv as soon as it is ready.
 Early adopters are encouraged to cite this repository and to contact the author for an advance copy.

 ---